MyGet/MyGetDocs/Docs.Site/Docs/How-To/Publish-to-MyGet-from-a-VSTS-build.markdown

 As part of the build, VSTS will now publish NuGet and/or symbols packages to MyGet.

 <p class="alert alert-info">
-    <strong>Note:</strong> The blog of Ricci Gian Maria has also a great example of <a href="http://www.codewrecks.com/blog/index.php/2015/09/26/publishing-a-nuget-package-to-nugetmyget-with-vso-build-vnext/">Publishing a Nuget package to Nuget/Myget with VSO Build vNext></a>.
+    <strong>Note:</strong> The blog of Ricci Gian Maria has also a great example of <a href="http://www.codewrecks.com/blog/index.php/2015/09/26/publishing-a-nuget-package-to-nugetmyget-with-vso-build-vnext/">Publishing a Nuget package to Nuget/Myget with VSTS Build vNext></a>.
 </p>